akashveera/jenkins-k8s-terraform/README.md

 2. Click OK and then scroll to the bottom of the page.
 Under Pipeline, select "Pipeline script from SCM" and choose "Git".
 Provide your GitHub Repository URL and select the credentials defined earlier.
    ![alt text](image-11.png)

-3. Select your branch and write "Jenkinsfile" in the script path field.
+3. Select your branch "main" and write "Jenkinsfile" in the script path field.
 Click save.
    ![alt text](image-12.png)

 4. Before clicking "Build Now", install the AnsiColor plugin on your Jenkins server.
 Go to Manage Jenkins -> Plugins -> Available plugins -> Search for AnsiColor -> select -> install.